ashrithssreddy/stylometry-sanitizer/README.md

 Then reopen the app so the installed model appears in the model picker.

-## Cross-App Rewriting
+## Rewrite Anywhere

 Stylometry Sanitizer supports two system-level workflows.

-`Cmd+Option+Shift+L` rewrites the selected text in the focused app using Accessibility and clipboard automation.
+`Cmd+Option+Shift+L` rewrites selected text in the focused app using Accessibility and clipboard automation.
 This is the most practical path for custom editors such as Sublime Text.

 macOS Services can expose `Rewrite with Stylometry Sanitizer` in standard text controls, usually under `Right click > Services`.
-This works best in apps that use native macOS text fields, such as Notes, TextEdit, and browser text fields.
+This works best in native macOS text fields, Notes, TextEdit, and browser text fields.

 If the Services item does not appear, check: